CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

       * Compute: 52 vCPUs, 208 GiB of memory, and an optional NVIDIA Tesla V100 GPU.
 Devices run Amazon EC2 sbe-c and sbe-g instances, which are equivalent to C5, M5a, G3, and P3 instances.
 * **AWS Snowmobile** is an exabyte-scale data transfer service used to move large amounts of data to AWS.
 You can transfer up to 100 petabytes of data per Snowmobile, a 45-foot long ruggedized shipping container, pulled by a semi trailer truck.

-* Amazon SageMaker, you can quickly and easily begin working on machine learning projects.
+* **Amazon SageMaker**, you can quickly and easily begin working on machine learning projects.
 You do not need to follow the traditional process of manually bringing together separate tools and workflows.
-* Amazon Textract is a machine learning service that automatically extracts text and data from scanned documents.
+* **Amazon Textract** is a machine learning service that automatically extracts text and data from scanned documents.
-* Amazon Lex is a service that enables you to build conversational interfaces using voice and text.
+* **Amazon Lex** is a service that enables you to build conversational interfaces using voice and text.
-* AWS DeepRacer is an autonomous 1/18 scale race car that you can use to test reinforcement learning models.
+* **AWS DeepRacer** is an autonomous 1/18 scale race car that you can use to test reinforcement learning models.
+* **Argumented AI** Amazon Augmented AI (Amazon A2I) provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.
+With Amazon A2I, you can also create your own workflows for machine learning models built on Amazon SageMaker or any other tools.